cloudfoundry/docs-bosh/content/networks.md

     default: [gateway]
 ```

-In the above example, VM allocated to `my-multi-homed-job` deployment job will have `8.8.8.8` as its primary DNS server and the default gateway will be set to `my-network-1`'s gateway.
-VM allocated to `my-other-multi-homed-job` deployment job will also have `8.8.8.8` as its primary DNS server but the default gateway will be set to `my-network-2`'s gateway.
+In the above example, VM allocated to `my-multi-homed-instance-group` instance group will have `8.8.8.8` as its primary DNS server and the default gateway will be set to `my-network-1`'s gateway.
+VM allocated to `my-other-multi-homed-instance-group` instance group will also have `8.8.8.8` as its primary DNS server but the default gateway will be set to `my-network-2`'s gateway.

 !!! note
     See [CPI limitations](#cpi-limitations) to find which CPIs support this feature.